Last Updated on September 26, 2024 by Kittredge Cherry

 Rossetti (Dec.
 5, 1830 – Dec.
 29, 1894) was born in London as the youngest child in an artistic family.
 Her brother Dante Gabriel Rossetti became a famous Pre-Raphaelite poet and artist.
 Encouraged by her family, she began writing and dating her poems starting at age 12.

 When Rossetti was 14 she started experiencing bouts of illness and depression and became deeply involved in the Anglo-Catholic Movement of the Church of England.
 The rest of her life would be shaped by prolonged illness and passionate religious devotion.
-She broke off marriage engagements with two different men on religious grounds.
+She broke off marriage engagements with two different men on religious grounds (and rejected a third man’s proposal for unclear reasons).
 She stayed single, living with her mother and aunt for most of her life.

 During this period she served as the model for the Virgin Mary in a couple of her brother’s most famous paintings, including his 1850 vision of the Annunciation, “Ecce Ancilla Domini” (“Behold the Handmaid of God.”)